dawgfish/calm/docs/k8s/calm_workshop_k8s.rst

 Kubernetes is a cluster and container management tool.
 It lets you deploy containers to clusters, meaning a network of virtual machines.
 It works with different containers, not just Docker.

+Kubernetes terminologies:

+- Pods– Pods are a collection of one or more containers.
+It acts as a Kubernetes’ core unit of management.
+Pods set the logical boundary for containers sharing the same context and resources.
+- Labels– Labels are arbitrary tags that can be placed on the above work units to mark them as a part of a group.
+These can then be selected for management purposes and action targeting.
+- Services– Services is a unit that acts as a basic load balancer and ambassador for other containers.
+A service groups together logical collections of pods that perform the same function to give an impression of single entity.
+- Replication Controller– A more complex version of pod is known as replicated pod.
+These are handled a type of work unit known as a replication controller.
+Replication controllers make sure that a specific number of pod replicas are running

 **Kubernetes Basics**

 The basic idea of Kubernetes is to further abstract machines, storage, and networks away from their physical implementation.